it is after watching

 the first basketball game

-i could make it to this season,
+i could make it to

 and his team lost, and